ycpcs/cs101-summer2016/syllabus.md

 ### Attendance and Participation

-**Do not miss class!**  If you do not attend class, show significant effort on the lab assignment by the end of the day, or if you are seen doing non-lab activities before finishing a lab, you will be considered absent.
+**Do not miss class!**  Since the classes are 1 1/2 hours long, you will fall far behind by missing even one.
+If you do not attend class, show significant effort on the lab assignment by the end of the day, or if you are seen doing non-lab activities before finishing a lab, you will be considered absent.
 The first absence will result in a 1 percentage point deduction from your final grade.
 The total percentage point deduction for 2 or greater absences will be calculated using the following formula:

 > 2<sup>(<i>absences</i> - 1)</sup>